g1fttt/dopamine/README.md

 ## Planned
 - There's no particular plans (yet might be in the future) because I work on this project only when I have kind of an <i>inspiration</i>.

-## Known problems
-- Intentional memory leak in <b>KeyValues</b> struct
-- If enabled at least one ignore-z layer along with a glow then ignore-z chams shall be visible even if model isn't occluded